SUSE-Cloud/keystone-hybrid-backend/README.md

 Restart keystone.

+Apply the patch at https://review.openstack.org/#/c/23929/ .
+This should eventually be upstream.

 N.B.
 Be careful with the case sensitivity of postgresql when modifying user roles.
 If the user is capitalized in LDAP, then it should be capitalized in `keystone`, too e.g. `JDoe`, instead of `jdoe`